The Umbrella Academy season 3 ending explained: Who loses their powers?

 But Allison still decides to press the big red button to activate whatever Sir Reginald has set in motion, resulting in a very big change for everyone…

-Suddenly, we cut to Allison returning to her home in a yellow taxi, mirroring a scene from earlier in the series.
+Suddenly, we cut to Allison returning to her home in a yellow taxi, mirroring a scene from earlier in the season.
 This time, however, it really is her daughter Claire up in the bedroom – and bizarrely, her 1960s husband Ray is also present, apparently living with them both in 2019.

 Meanwhile, the rest of the Umbrella Academy emerge from a Hotel Obsidian elevator to find themselves in the ‘Obsidian memorial park,’ apparently opened by Sir Reginald on the 1st October 1989 – AKA the day all his adopted children were born.